imohweb/AI-Powered-certifications-exams-practice-questions/README.md

 If you're adding practice questions for AWS or Google Cloud:

 1. **Source Official Questions Only**
+   - ✅ **Microsoft**: All questions sourced from [Microsoft Learn's Official Practice Assessments](https://learn.microsoft.com/en-us/credentials/certifications/practice-assessments-for-microsoft-certifications)
-   - Use only official practice questions from AWS or GCP learning platforms
+   - 🔍 **AWS**: Use only official practice questions from AWS learning platforms or official AWS practice exams
+   - 🔍 **GCP**: Use only official practice questions from Google Cloud learning platforms or official GCP practice exams
-   - Document the source URL in your PR
+   - Document the source URL in your PR and ensure it's from the official certification provider

 2. **Follow Existing Data Structure**
    - Review the existing Microsoft Azure implementation